Erin Elizabeth McKee: Early life and education

 McKee is from California.
 She earned a Bachelor of Arts from the University of California, Davis, and a Master of Arts from University of Washington.

 Career

+Private sector

 McKee early in her career worked for Morrison–Knudsen, Inc.'s international mining division in the former Soviet Union.
 She then served as general manager and then executive director for Capital Investment Group's (CIG) Russia operations.

+Government service

 McKee joined the U.S. Foreign Service in 1995.
 McKee then served at USAID Missions in Kazakhstan, Iraq, Peru, Bolivia, Israel, and Russia.
 She later became Senior Deputy Assistant Administrator and Chief Human Capital Officer in the USAID Office of Human Capital and Talent Management, and Senior Deputy Assistant Administrator for the Bureau of Policy, Planning, and Learning at USAID headquarters in Washington, D.C.
 Before becoming ambassador, McKee was Mission Director of the United States Agency for International Development (USAID) in Indonesia.